Esbern/semanticGIS/content/Geospatial Technology Stack/Programming Languages & Libraries/Languages/Python/Python Data Structures.md

 tags:
 ---

 In [[Geospatial Technology Stack/Programming Languages & Libraries/Languages/Python/index]], data is managed using both **simple data types** and **complex data structures**.
 Simple data types, such as integers, floats, and strings, represent single values and are the building blocks of more complex structures.
 Complex data structures, on the other hand, are used to store and organise multiple values, often of different types, in a single, cohesive unit.
-These complex structures are essential for effectively managing, analysing, and visualising data in various applications, including geospatial data and [[Frameworks & Context/GIS]].
+These complex structures are essential for effectively managing, analysing, and visualising data in various applications, including geospatial data and [[GIS]].

 ### **1. Lists**